 Talent placing the silicon wafer on top of the beaker.

-Place the beaker inside another larger beaker [1] and fill the larger beaker with a fresh developer solution.
-Leave the silicon wafer submerged in the developer for 30 minutes with the stirrer turned on [2].
+Place the beaker inside another larger beaker and fill the larger beaker with a fresh developer solution [1].
+Place a metal mesh on the beaker [2].
+Place the silicon wafer on the metal mesh upside down [3].
+Leave the silicon wafer submerged in the developer for 30 minutes with the stirrer turned on [4].

-Talent placing the beaker inside another beaker.
+Talent placing the beaker inside another beaker and fills it with developer solution.

 Talent filling the large beaker with a solution.

+Added step: Talent places metal mesh on the beaker and places the upside-down silicon wafer on top of it.
+Then he places the assembly on a stirrer plate.

 Transfer the silicon wafer into an ultrasonic bath sonicator filled with the fresh developer for 1 hour at 40 kHz (kilohertz) [1].
+Then take the wafer out from the beaker and wash it with a fresh developer solution [2].

 Talent transferring the silicon wafer into an ultrasonic bath.

+Added step: Talent removes the wafer from the beaker and washes it with a fresh developer solution.

 Fabrication of the Microfluidic Chip

 Prepare the pre-cured PDMS (P-D-M-S) solution by mixing the PDMS base with the curing agent at a 10 to 1 ratio [1].
 Degas the mixture by placing it into a centrifuge for 500 g for 5 minutes at room temperature [2].
 Pour the pre-cured PDMS on a silicon wafer and de-gass it again [3].
+Finally place the uncured PDMS into 60 oC oven for curing [4].

 Talent preparing PDMS mixture.